madkarmaa/Raid-Bot/README.md

 1. Download and install [**Git**](https://git-scm.com/download/)
 2. Download and run [**install.bat**](https://www.dropbox.com/s/27fwhfi847khcas/install.bat?dl=1).
 It will automatically download the bot and install the libraries.
 Windows Defender will most probably flag the file as dangerous.
 Just click "**More details > Run anyway**"

 A Discord bot token is also required.
 Head over to the [**Discord Developer Portal**](https://discord.com/developers/applications) to create an application.
-The bot requires **Administrator permissions** to work properly.
+The bot requires **Administrator permissions** on the server to work properly.

 ## 📌 Prefix